Tax Deductions New Homeowners Need to Know

-These can lower your tax burden, offset the costs of homeownership, and, yes, even increase your refund in some cases.
+If you’re new to homeownership, or you just sold your home or refinanced this year, you might qualify for even more of those tax deductions, too.
+These can lower your tax burden, offset the costs of homeownership, and, yes, even increase your refund in many cases.

 A quick note: We’re not tax pros nor financial advisors.
 Always run your tax plan by a licensed tax professional before filing your returns (they might even have some more deductions up their sleeves!).